krilen/container_k8s/openshift.md

 		NAME                            READY   STATUS    RESTARTS   AGE
 		dns-operator-74bb989655-vgm7t   2/2     Running   18         56d

-Use the -o yaml or -o json output formats to view or analyze more details about the pods.
+Use the "-o yaml" or "-o json" output formats to view or analyze more details about the pods.
 The resource conditions, which are found in the status for the resource, track the current state of the resource object.
 The following example uses the jq processor to extract the status values from the JSON output details for the dns pod.